Need Help Paying for Home Health Care, ALF Care or Skilled Nursing Facility Care?

 Medicaid Planning Lawyers provides individuals a sense of control; bring peace of mind to a family at a time of great medical need.
 Medicaid planning allows me to create purchasing power and access resources that help my clients afford and buy the care that they want from the medical providers that they want; ensure a higher quality of care; bring dignity and preservation of independence in the face of incapacity; and preserve family savings and assets that can be passed down to the next generation.

-Medicaid applicants must meet the following standards in order to qualify for Medicaid Waiver or Medicaid ICP benefits:
+Medicaid applicants in Florida must meet the following standards in order to qualify for Medicaid Waiver or Medicaid ICP benefits:

 1. Must be a resident of Florida

-2. Must be a US Citizen or Resident Alien
+2. Must be a US Citizen or Legal Resident Alien

 3. Income Test: earns less than $2,742.00 per month (as of January 2023, this number changes from time-to-time).
 If over income limit and married, see MMMNA test below.
 If single or cannot divert income to monthly spouse, need to utilize a Miller Trust (a/k/a Qualified Income Trust).

 - remember that there are certain assets exempted (i.e. not counted by Medicaid).

 5. Needs test (ADLs – do they need assistance with walking, transferring from a bed or chair to a standing position, dressing themselves, bathing, feeding and toileting).